RussellPerez/acl_trajgen_scripts/README.md

 ```
 source ~/.bashrc
 ```
-4. You can now run the scripts using aliasing:
+4. You can now run the scripts using aliasing.
+There are two different ways you can do this.
+The first way is for if you just want to launch the three drones as is without adjust their yaml files, i.e. you are not flying the predetermined flight experiment:
 ```
 # Step 1: Launch and attach to tmux sessions
 triple_trajgen_mocap PX01 PX04 PX05